 The purpose of a treatment plan is to provide guidance to patients in achieving their goals.
 It also helps counselors monitor progress and make necessary adjustments.
 Goals are the broadest category of achievement that mental health counseling clients strive for.
 For instance, someone struggling with substance abuse may set a goal to stop using drugs or alcohol, while someone with depression may aim to reduce suicidal thoughts.

-Present a guide for the customer to achieve their goals.
-Customers must participate in their treatment plans.
-They should know their goals and objectives and the expected timeline for their progress.
-This lets them know what they're working on and what they need to do to achieve it.
+A treatment plan should present a guide for the customer to reach their objectives.
+Customers must be actively involved in their treatment plans.
+They should be aware of their goals and objectives, as well as the expected timeline for progress.
+This allows them to understand what they are working on and what they need to do to achieve it.

 Although not all mental health professionals are required to create treatment plans, it is a beneficial practice for both the counselor and the patient.
 We hope this article has given you a better understanding of how treatment plans work, why therapists use them, and how they can help people with mental health issues.
 At first glance, it may seem like a lot to cover in a series of fifty-minute therapy sessions.
 You may also find that you have achieved one or more of your treatment goals and want to discuss with your therapist how to focus on another area of your mental health.Treatment plans provide information for your treatment and enable you and your therapist to work together towards achieving your mental health goals.